Love Hurts (2025 film)

 Love Hurts is a 2025 American action comedy film directed by Jonathan Eusebio, in his directorial debut, and written by Matthew Murray, Josh Stoddard, and Luke Passmore.
 The film stars Ke Huy Quan, Ariana DeBose, Daniel Wu, Mustafa Shakir, Lio Tipton, Cam Gigandet, Marshawn Lynch, and Sean Astin.
 Its plot follows a former hitman-turned-realtor who learns that his brother is hunting him when he reunites with his former partner.

 The film was released in the United States on February 7, 2025, by Universal Pictures.
-It received generally negative reviews from critics and earned $17 million worldwide on the budget of $18 million becoming a box office bomb.
+It received generally negative reviews from critics and earned $17.6 million worldwide on the budget of $18 million.

 Plot

 Marvin Gable is a successful real estate agent who has recently been awarded the highest honor by his boss, friend, and mentor Cliff Cussick.
 He is often accompanied by his cynically depressed assistant Ashley, who constantly threatens leaving her job, despite Marvin's pep talks.

 In actuality, Marvin is a former assassin for "The Company", run by his estranged brother Alvin, AKA "Knuckles".
 He was to eliminate a young lawyer, Rose, after she stole from the company, but due to his love for her, he told her to run instead before choosing to leave his old life behind.

 In the present, around Valentine's Day, Marvin receives a letter from Rose.
 He is later confronted by knife assassin and poetry obsessed Raven, who has been hired to find the whereabouts of Rose.
 Marvin knocks Raven out and leaves him in his office.
 He heads back home to collect his things before two more agents, King and Otis, confront him.

 Marvin manages to defeat the two before he is captured by Rose, who takes him back to her hideout at a strip club.
 Meanwhile, Ashley discovers Raven as well as his poetry and falls in love with him, where he in turn admires her appreciation for his work.

 Cliff goes to Marvin's house where he is confronted by Knuckles, who tells him of Marvin's former life.
 Despite this, Cliff respects Marvin's efforts to change and Knuckles kills him when he declares that they are "brothers".